-As parents, we are expected to model the behavior we hope to see in all children involved in our school community.
-As adults, we know that we will experience conflict with other people and that life will be filled with concerns that need to be addressed.
-How we address these concerns demonstrates to our children our hopes and expectations of how they will react to concerns and conflicts they will face in the future.
+As a parent, you are expected to model the behavior you hope to see in all children involved in our school community.

+As an adult, you know that you will experience conflict with other people.
+Life will be filled with concerns that need to be addressed.
+How you address these concerns demonstrates to your children your hopes and expectations of how they will react to concerns and conflicts they will face in the future.

 Some questions you might want to ask yourself as you come to the conclusion of addressing your concern might include:

-- What have I learned from this experience?
-Is there an age appropriate "teachable moment" I can share with my child, which will help them in their future when they are facing a conflict? - Do I need to apologize for something I have said or done, which might help to repair a relationship in my child's school community?
+- What have I learned from this experience? - Is there an age appropriate "teachable moment" I can share with my child, which will help them in their future when they are facing a challenge? - Do I need to apologize for something I have said or done, which might help to repair a relationship in my child's school community?
 What might that apology look like?
-What closure might a sincere apology from me to the other party give to me and my family? - Can I forgive an action, which was made against me or my child, either with or without a corresponding apology, towards the other party?
+What closure might a sincere apology from me to the other party give to me and my family? - Can I forgive an action, which was made against me or my child, either with or without an apology?
 What closure might forgiveness towards the other party give to me and my family?